hexatomic/hexatomic/README.md

 ### Working with pull requests (PRs)

-To include **pull requests** in the repository, do `Rebase and merge` rather than the other merging options on GitHub.
+- To include **pull requests** in the repository, do `Rebase and merge` rather than the other merging options on GitHub.

+### Internal workflow

+Project-internal contributors fork the main repository (hexatomic/hexatomic), do their work in JGitFlow branches (feature/hotfix), then write a pull request against develop.

+Maintainers work with JGitFlow to work on release branches.